Modeling Insights from COVID-19 Incidence Data: Part II -- Why are compartment models so accurate?: Results

-We give asymptotic results for $\tilde{\beta}$ here and in \cite{Supplement} and numerically explore a specific class of contact matrices.\\ \prlsection{Intermediate Mixed/Unmixed Models}We first consider the case where subpopulations either do not interact or else interact at identical rates:
+We first consider the case where subpopulations either do not interact or else interact at identical rates:

 Here $\delta_{i j}$ is the Kronecker delta, $b$ a mixing parameter ranging from $0$ to $1$, and $A_{i j}$ is an adjacency matrix describing which subpopulations interact.
 Assume initially $A_{i j} \equiv 1$.
-When $b$ is $0$ the populations do not mix, and infections spread within but not between subpopulations, and when $b = 1$ the subpopulations mix completely, effectively merging into a single homogeneous population.
-Scaling $\beta_{i j}$ $N_j$ ensures that interactions between subpopulations are proportionate to their sizes. \\ A single SIR model fits this model for $b \gtrsim 0.2$ (Fig \ref{fig:Model_Transition}).
-Moreover, the $\tilde{\beta}$ gathered by Eq. \ref{eq:beta_tilde} is very close to the $\beta$ achieved by least squares model fitting to the full simulation, although unsurprisingly least squares fitting performs better at fitting the actual curve for lower values of $b$.
-The agreement between $\tilde{\beta}$ and the fitted $\beta$ is encouraging: for the consideration of real data, one can only deduce model parameters via some sort of fitting algorithm without knowledge of subcompartmental dynamics, but the result suggests that least squares fitting optimally estimates the susceptibility parameter to maximize the simple SIR part of the model relative to the intrapopulation dynamics.\\ \prlsection{A Model with Network Structure}We now model subpopulations whose interactions are prescribed by a network with adjacency matrix $A_{i j}$. $A_{ij}=1$ indicates two subpopulations that maintain frequent contact with one another, such as a pair of communities which go to the same grocery store or school.
-For the purpose of analysis, we modeled random connections between subpopulations as random Erd{\H o}s-R{\'e}yni networks parameterized by mean degree.
-The SIR model approximates the graph dynamics model above $b = 0.2$, with the fit improving as the mean degree of each node is increased (Fig. \ref{fig:Graph_Dynamics}).
-However, $\tilde{\beta}$ does not asymptote to $\beta = 0.2$ whether we use Eqn. \ref{eq:beta_tilde} or least squares fitting.
-Instead, increasing mixing allows the model to gain awareness of how sparse the connections between subpopulations are, ultimately causing $\tilde{\beta}$ to decrease.
-When all subpopulations have the same size: \begin{widetext}
+When $b$ is $0$ the populations do not mix, and infections spread within but not between subpopulations, and when $b = 1$ the subpopulations mix completely, effectively merging into a single homogeneous population by construction of Eq. (\ref{eq:Model_Consistent_Contact_Matrix_ER_Graph}).
+Scaling $\beta_{i j}$ by $N_j$ ensures that interactions between subpopulations are proportionate to their sizes. \\ A homogeneous SIR model fits this model for $b \gtrsim 0.2$ (Fig (\ref{fig:Model_Transition})).
+Moreover, the $\tilde{\beta}$ gathered by Eq. (\ref{eq:beta_tilde}) is very close to the $\beta$ achieved by least squares model fitting to the full simulation, although unsurprisingly least squares fitting performs better at fitting the actual simulated curve for lower values of $b$.
+The agreement between $\tilde{\beta}$ and the fitted $\beta$ is encouraging: for the consideration of real data, one can only deduce model parameters via some sort of fitting algorithm without knowledge of subcompartmental dynamics, but the result suggests that least squares fitting optimally estimates the susceptibility parameter to maximize the simple SIR part of the model relative to the interpopulation dynamics.\\